shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 # Getting started

-Shoutem is a platform that enables you to build, publish and manage high quality native iOS and Android apps.
+Shoutem is a platform that enables you to build, publish and manage high-quality native iOS and Android apps.
 It's built on top of React Native and open sourced for developers.
 The philosophy behind Shoutem is to let you build apps efficiently without restricting you how to use React Native.

 ## Apps and extensions

-Efficiency of building apps is achieved with a simple architecture: apps are built using smaller modules called `extensions`.
-Extension is a self-contained and complete functionality that can be reused.
+The efficiency of building apps is achieved with a simple architecture: apps are built using smaller modules called `extensions`.
+The extension is a self-contained and complete functionality that can be reused.
 Everything in the app is an extension: navigation, places (list and details), push notifications, analytics, ads, etc...

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/getting-started/apps-are-made-of-extensions.png'/>
 </p>

-Shoutem prepared and [open sourced](https://github.com/shoutem/extensions){:target="_blank"} a lot of extensions that you can use in your apps. **Don't reinvent the wheel**: reuse extensions which are suitable for you, customize them or create new ones.
-It's the word-first WordPress-like solution for mobile apps.
+Shoutem prepared and [open sourced](https://github.com/shoutem/extensions) a lot of extensions that you can use in your apps. **Don't reinvent the wheel**: reuse extensions which are suitable for you, customize them or create new ones.
+It's the world-first WordPress-like solution for mobile apps.

 ## Builder

 Shoutem apps are managed on the beautiful web interface called the **Builder**.
 This allows people of any technical level to create apps from extensions built by Shoutem and the community.
-If you haven't already, go to the [Builder]({{ site.shoutem.builderURL }}){:target="_blank"} and create an account.
-When you sign in, you can start by creating an app from some template or a blank app.
+If you haven't already, go to the [Builder]({{ site.shoutem.builderURL }}) and create an account.
+Once signed in, you can create an app from some template or a blank app.
 Start with `News app` template.

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/getting-started/builder-news-app.png'/>
 </p>

+Your app is prefilled with some content.

 ## Run your app

 Your app can be previewed on your device or inside the Builder.
 Click the _Preview on device_ button and scan the QR code.
-This will lead you to download the [Shoutem Preview app]({{ site.shoutem.previewApp }}){:target="_blank"} which you can use to get your app on the device fast.
+This will lead you to download the [Shoutem Preview app]({{ site.shoutem.previewApp }}) which you can use to get your app on the device fast.
 After the installation, **Shoutem Preview** will automatically open the app.

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/getting-started/shoutem-preview-app.png'/>